Piper Alpha: Occidental “never ever apologised.”

 When this interim report was circulated, one possible cause of the disaster, amongst others, was that condensate (gas liquid) leaking from blank flanges fitted to pipework (during maintenance of a safety valve for a compressor) may have caused the initial explosion when it came into contact with an ignition source such as a spark.

-The Department of Energy, interim report, was largely speculative on this and other possibilities.
+The Department of Energy, interim report, was entirely speculative on this and other possibilities.
 It couldn’t have been otherwise in the short time (2 months) it had taken to investigate.
 An investigation made almost impossible given that much of the evidence lay in a thirty thousand ton molten lump at the bottom of the North Sea, along with the bodies of the men who may have witnessed what happened.

 Nor could the report be considered independent or objective, given that it was compiled by an interested party.
 Mr. J. R. “Jim” Petrie, who was the head of the Department of Energy safety directorate, the regulator whose duty it was to ensure that the Piper Alpha was operated safely by its owner Occidental.